-Incline push-up is a great bodyweight pushing exercise to target the lower chest area.
+The Incline Push-Up is a great bodyweight pushing exercise to target the lower chest area.
 It is an easier variation to the traditional push-up as you will place your hands on an elevated platform, which puts less load on your upper body.
-When at an inclined slope, the majority of your weight will be distributed to your legs.
+When at an inclined slope, most of your weight will be distributed to your legs.

-Men's Health suggests that if you want to get better at push ups, instead of dropping your knees to the floor to do knee push ups, do inclined push up to build real strength while working your way up to a full push up.
-This is because knee push ups are not training the glutes and core to properly stabilize the body.
+Men’s Health suggests that if you want to get better at push-ups, instead of dropping your knees to the floor to do knee push-ups, do incline push-ups to build real strength while working your way up to a full push-up.
+This is because knee push-ups are not training the glutes and core to stabilize the body properly.

-Incline push ups primarily target your lower chest muscles.
-The primary muscles worked are the pectoralis major triceps and anterior deltoids.
+Incline push-ups primarily target your lower pectorals and chest muscles.
+The primary muscles worked are the pectoralis major, triceps and anterior deltoids.
 The secondary muscles worked are the abdominals, obliques, quadriceps, and glutes.
-Not only this exercise will develop your upper body strength, but it also develop muscles in the chest, shoulders, arms, and core.
+Not only will this exercise develop your upper body strength, but it will also help you build muscles in the chest, shoulders, arms, and core.

-Incline push-ups are for beginners as this is a great exercise to develop the strength and endurance required for the floor push-up.
+Incline push-ups are for ideal for beginners as this is a great exercise to develop the strength and endurance required for the floor push-up.
 As mentioned earlier, there will be less load on your upper body due to the inclined body position.
-Nonetheless, all fitness levels should practice incline push-ups to target all angles of your muscles.
+Nonetheless, athletes of all fitness levels should practice incline push-ups to target all angles of your muscles.
+Intermediate and advanced athletes can make the exercise more difficult by either:

 Yes!
-Incline push ups are beneficial for building upper strength.
+Incline push ups are beneficial for building upper strength and having more lower pec definition.
 They work the pectoral muscles, triceps, and shoulders.
 When done with the correct form, they also develop the lower back and core region by engaging the abdominal muscles.
-Incline push ups are effective for building strength toward the full traditional push up.
-If you're interested in learning the common mistakes in push ups, check out this standard push ups tutorial.
+Incline push ups are effective for building strength toward the full traditional push-up.
+PS: if you want to learn the common mistakes in achieving push-ups, check out this standard push ups tutorial.
+Proper form is key!

 Start by standing tall facing an elevated surface such as a bench or a plyometric box.
 Place both hands on the edge of the bench at the shoulder-width position.
 Your arms are straight and your feet are together.
 Engage your glutes and core to ensure that your body is in a straight line.
 This is your starting position.